What Can I Do While My Asylum Application Is Pending a USCIS Decision?

 See What Should I Do If My Address Changes While My Asylum Application Is Being Processed?.

-If your case is in immigration court, you will also need to file a Motion to Change Venue if you are moving outside the jurisdiction of that court.
-Consult with an immigration attorney to help you do this.
+If your case is in immigration court (that is, you are facing possible removal), you will also need to file a Motion to Change Venue if you are moving outside the jurisdiction of that court.
+Your best bet is to consult with an immigration attorney to help you do this, since it requires knowledge of court procedures.
+If that's impossible, however, be sure to follow the instructions in the Immigration Court Practice Manual.
+You'll also find useful instruction in the article, Can I Switch to a Different Immigration Court Than in the State Where ICE Arrested Me?.

 Talk to a Lawyer